cboulanger/bibliograph/readme.md

 - Organize bibliographic records in static folders or dynamic collections based on queries;

-- Rich metadata, Autocompletion and duplicate detection;
+- Rich metadata, autocompletion and duplicate detection;

 - Allows natural language queries like "title contains hamlet and author begins with shake";

-- Fine-grained access control system with users, roles, groups and permissions allows flexible user management and contol of who is allowed to view, enter, edit and delete data;
+- Fine-grained access control system with users, roles, groups and permissions allows flexible user management and control of who is allowed to view, enter, edit and delete data;

 - Unlimited amount of separate databases;